httrksk/httrksk.github.io/content/english/_index.md

 #### <i class="fas fa-check-square"></i> Published Papers (Refereed)

+- "Who should be Regulated: Genuine Producers or Third Parties?", Journal of Economics, Forthcoming.
+(Co-authored with Keisaku Higashida.)

 - "Effective Leadership Selection in Complementary Teams", Journal of Institutional and Theoretical Economics, 176(4), 620-639, 2020.
 (Co-authored with Mai Yamada.)
 - "Skill Diversity and Leadership in Team Production", Journal of Institutional and Theoretical Economics, 174(2), 351-374, 2018.
 (Co-authored with Mai Yamada.)
 - "Optimal Combination of Innovation and Environmental Policies under Technology Licensing", Economic Modelling, 64, 601-609, 2017.